-The Middle East fire safety systems and equipment market is set for solid growth over the next six years, thus registering a CAGR of 2.6 percent to hit $2.3 billion by 2025, according to a report by 6Wresearch.
+The Middle East fire safety systems and equipment market are set for solid growth over the next six years, thus registering a CAGR of 2.6 per cent to hit $2.3 billion by 2025, according to a report by 6Wresearch.

 The sector will grow from its current value of $1.96 billion over the next five years with the UAE, Turkey and Saudi Arabia being the key drivers for the Middle East region, stated the report released ahead of Intersec, one of the world’s leading trade fairs for security, safety and fire protection.